ewhitesides/EventLogTools/README.md

 Write-StreamToEventLog takes each output message and passes it down to the Windows Event logname and source.

-This is especially useful when you are trying to run a custom cmdlet on a schedule, and you use a logging utility to parse the windows event log for warnings/errors.
+This is especially useful when you are trying to run a custom function on a schedule, and you use a logging utility to parse the windows event log for warnings/errors.

 | Stream # | Stream Name    | Object Type                                      | Resulting Windows Event Entry Type |